replicatedhq/help-center/content/docs/config-screen/test-procs.md

 - Password to send

-**Note that the address of the SMTP server must contain the correct port number ie smtp.gmail.com:587 for the test proc to validate correctly.
+**Note that the address of the SMTP server must contain the correct port number ie smtp.gmail.com:587 for the test procedure to validate correctly.
 A type of "None" will only ensure the socket is available.**

 ```yaml